“Labor earns respect“

 Craftsmen are the highest echelon of dwarven society, and any profession that involves crafting is considered a prestigious one.
 Nearly every profession in dwarven culture is highly specialized and refined, with crafters and even farmers and chefs taking apprentices and passing down the techniques they have learned through generations of work.
 Even other races tend to recognize the quality produced by a dwarf who has devoted his entire life to one profession.
 With such a culture-wide drive for quality and perfection, laziness is harshly looked down upon, and dwarves who have no aspiration to be great at what they do receive little respect in the dwarven community.

-Strengths – Dwarves are nearly solid muscle, making them strong for their stature and incredibly tough.
-Their stubby legs and round, dense bodies make them one of the least agile races in Visola, however, and so dwarves tend to favor heavy armor and grounded fighting styles.
-They are just as cunning and wise as humans, well aware of the trickery of others even if they are not a deceitful people themselves.
+Dwarves are nearly solid muscle, making them strong for their stature and incredibly tough.
+Their stubby legs and round, dense bodies make them one of the least agile races in Visola, however, and so dwarves tend to favor heavy armor and grounded fighting styles which makes them very successful against forceful attacks.
+They are just as cunning and wise as humans, well aware of the trickery of others even if they are not deceitful people themselves.
 Dwarves have very little use for magic, however, sometimes even distaste for it, making dwarven mages a very rare sight.
+Due to their time spent underground, they have a natural affinity for cold, iron, and earth as well as seeing in the dark.
+Due to their lifestyle of fire and stone, they are not very good swimmers or deal with water on any regular basis.

 Brownie – Feisty lil fellers, I do enjoy their company and admire their devotion to their cause.